 The first step is the awareness that you’re feeling anxious.
 If you can identify what the triggers are, then you can have some idea about what you can do.
 You can reframe the situation, reframe the thinking, change the neural pathways and shift where your thinking is going.
 Shift the stories that are happening in your head that aren’t helpful and that are not going to take you into a state of wellbeing.

-The reality is we’re all impacted in some way by COVID.
+The reality is we’re all impacted in some way by global events, such as COVID.
 There’s a sense of loss.
 For some people, they feel guilty they can’t travel, for example, and that’s okay because it’s real.
 It’s their grief because they have a trip planned and now it’s canceled.
 To feel guilty about it is natural, but the reality is, we’ve all been impacted.

 We realize that the anxiety we’re feeling is future-based, but sometimes we can replace it with what we could look forward to.
 Henry Cloud talks a lot about good pain and bad pain.
 Often, good pain is what we have to experience before we can have that pleasure.